Job Outlook and Passing the Coding Certification Test

 In Medical Coding, Accuracy Is Key

 Medical coding is complex and requires carefully reviewing physician notes to determine what services the patient received.
 Medical coders must comply with government regulations for medical billing, as well as private payer policies, adding to the complexity of their job.
 There are thousands of medical codes, many of which cover the same condition but with slight variations.
-For example, code 551 in the ICD-9 describes a “hernia of the abdominal cavity, with gangrene” while code 552 describes “a hernia of the abdominal cavity, with obstruction.”1
+For example, code K45.1 in the ICD-10 describes a “Other specified abdominal hernia with gangrene” while code K45.0 describes “Other specified abdominal hernia with obstruction, without gangrene.”1

 Medical coders need to be familiar with complex medical terminology in order to choose the right codes.
 Reviewing medical information and translating it into codes is challenging, but many medical coders find their jobs rewarding and take pride in mastering the skills of the job.